Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 ![CIS resource group link](Figures/CIS%20resource%20group.png)

-This will show all the resources under this resource groups on [Azure management portal](https://portal.azure.com/).
+This will show all the resources under this resource group on [Azure management portal](https://portal.azure.com/).

 After successful deployment, the entire solution is automatically started on cloud.
 You can monitor the progress from the following resources.